Report: Lions LT Decker to miss 4-6 months

 Decker's agent, Shannon Polk, declined comment to ESPN on the NFL Network report Friday.

-The theoretical timetable in the NFL Network report would mean Decker could miss anywhere from four-to-12 games of the 2017 season.
-Lions coach Jim Caldwell said Tuesday he didn't think Decker's injury would end his 2017 season, but declined to provide specifics beyond that.
+The theoretical timetable in the NFL Network report would mean Decker could miss anywhere from four to 12 games this season.
+Lions coach Jim Caldwell said Tuesday he didn't think Decker's injury would end his 2017 season, but he declined to provide specifics beyond that.
 Caldwell said the franchise would provide an update on Decker in the fall.

 Decker played every snap for the Lions at left tackle last season, forcing the franchise to move Riley Reiff to right tackle last season.
-Reiff left to become the Minnesota Vikings left tackle in the offseason.
+Reiff left in the offseason to become the Minnesota Vikings' left tackle.
 The Lions ruled out moving right tackle Rick Wagner, who signed with the club in free agency, to left tackle to offset Decker's loss.

 "Just kind of the nature of our game," Caldwell said.
 "You've got to adjust.
 That's one of the things that I think our personnel office does a great job of, I think our players do a tremendous job of.
 We'll adjust and keep moving."